 Groups in Tampa including the

-And I am the editor of three newsletters:
+And I am the editor of two newsletters:

 the annual newsletter of the USF Department of Mathematics.